learnque-guides/tut-bit-MIX-16-lesson-fe-introduction/src/exercise_4.md

 # Exercise 4

-* In ctaegory and books services replace promise to Observable.
+* In category and books services replace promise to Observable.